ManchesterRoboticsLtd/MR3001C_Cyber-Physical_Systems_I/Week 3/README.md

 ---
 # MR3001C Cyber-Physical Systems I
-This session is intended for the students to learn some of ROS tools that will be required in the following sessions.
+This session is intended for the students to learn how to connect ROS with external hardware using rosserial tools that will be required in the following sessions.

 ### << This session contains some "follow-me" activities, we encourage the students to bring their laptop with Ubuntu and ROS (Noetic) installed or hte MCR2 VM during the session >>

   ## Session
   * Review of previous sessions
-  * Launch Files
-  * ROS Namespaces
+  * Arduino IDE configuration
-  * ROS Parameter Server
+  * Rosserial
-  * ROS Custom Messages
+  * Arduino Sketch for ROS
+  * Simple talker and blinker activities

   ## Activities
-  * Activity 1: Multiple group namespaces
+  * Activity 1: Hello World.
-  * Activity 2: Local, Private and Global parameters.
+  * Activity 2: Blink.
-  * Activity 3: Generate a custom message for the previous challenge
-  * Activity 4: Parametrise the "process" and "signal_generator" Nodes, and generate a custom message for the previous challenge.

   ## Mini Challenge
-  * Create a Simple P or PI controller for a simulated first order process.
+  * Create a sketch to read the data from a sonar HC-SR04.
   * The mini challenge and further instructions for this session is located in the folder Challenge.